Russell-Waterhouse/blog/content/post/ai_for_non_programming_decision_makers.md

 Remember a few years ago when everyone was saying BitCoin would be the new money?
 Nobody checked how long it takes on average for a transaction to settle.
 The average is thirty minutes per transaction, and it's not guaranteed the transaction will ever settle.
+You couldn't use that as currency.
+A fast food drive through doesn't work when it takes a half hour for a transaction to finish.

 Maybe you've heard people say "crypto won't be the next dollar, but it will be the next gold.
 It will be a durable store of wealth."